- Catrin O'Hara

 - 16 x 16 x 1.5 in (40.64 x 40.64 x 3.81 cm)

-- Signature: The limited editions are printed individually in strictly restricted print runs.
-Each comes with a certificate of authenticity which is signed.
+- Signature: This single archival quality print comes with a signed certificate of authenticity.
 A vector signature (handwriting placed bottom right, vertically) is what I use on all my digital artworks, generally in green.

 The ghostly white foreground is made from the original sketch captured on 11 November 2020; its delicate shape is rendered in a soft, semi transparent layer and repeated in a smaller version below and to the right.
 Behind these layers floats the rising plant, photographed and blended in a spectral mode.
 All of this rests against a muted plum backdrop whose deep hue is both grounding and expansive, framing the interlocking angles of canvas, photograph, and ink.